DukeMed uses holistic review of applicants.

 Grading: For the upcoming admissions cycle (2024) we will accept courses on a Pass/Fail, Pass/No Pass, and Satisfactory/Unsatisfactory basis.
 In addition, Duke will also accept online courses.
 We prefer, however, that science and laboratory classes are conducted in person and for a letter grade.

-MCAT: Duke requires the MCAT test, however, your application can be reviewed and you can be invited for an interview without your score.
-If your application was reviewed without an MCAT and a decision was not made, we will re-evaluate your application once your MCAT is submitted.
-The MCAT test is required for acceptance consideration, therefore MCAT scores from January 2018 through September 2022 test dates will be considered.
+MCAT: Duke requires the MCAT test.
+MCAT scores from January 2020 through September 2023 test dates will be considered.
 Please note: with our fast-paced curriculum we would expect that applicants have a minimum MCAT of 500 to be reviewed and evaluated by our committee.

 Deadlines: The AAMC deadline is October 15th and Duke Secondary application is November 15th.
 We will begin reviewing completed applications by late-July/early-August and our goal is to start inviting applicants for interviews by September.

 Interviews: DukeMed will hold virtual Multiple Mini Interviews (MMI) this year.
 We will hold interviews Monday through Thursday from mid-September through the end of January.
 DukeMed Office of Admissions will contact you via email if you have been selected for an interview

 Once your application is submitted, you will not receive any further correspondence from our office regarding your status.
-Students can login to the online supplemental application to check the status of the application and confirm your application was successfully submitted.
+Students can login to the online supplemental application.
 The DukeMed Supplemental Application is a self-managed process and we do not send emails to you until the interview.
 You will find your current application status as well as a progress meter displayed on your 'Applicant Dashboard' located on your Duke supplemental Application Portal.

 If you would like confirmation your secondary application was submitted, please check the application dashboard page on the Duke Supplemental Application.
 You will not receive a confirmation email once your application is submitted.
 The login for your Duke Supplemental Application is here.